My Favorite Healing Foods

 L-theanine also does wonders for the brain and memory.
 It may help sharpen your memory, improve your focus, and shorten reaction time

-Read my previous blog, All About Matcha: The Benefits and Brand I Recommend!
+Read my previous blog, All About Matcha.

 Turmeric and Ginger